Ugh, meal planning.

 Preparing oatmeal ahead of time, individually bagging lunch components (like chips and carrot sticks), or making bread on a Sunday afternoon makes for a fun and relaxing process.
 I really feel Sunday meal prep helps me enjoy cooking much more in general.
 I can do it at my own pace and it feels productive and planned, rather than stressful and thrown together.
 It’s a great way to start Monday off on the right foot.

 Similar to Sunday meal prep, make-ahead meals and freezer meals are an amazing way to streamline your meal-planning process.
 A freezer full of go-to meals saves so much time.
 It makes dinner planning simple and easy, and you have plenty of variety available to suit your family.
 Not only that, but you also save money by shopping once, prepping once, then making the meals right then and there.
 No more heading to the store on a whim for a last-minute ingredient only to come home with a bag full of items you didn’t plan on purchasing.

 When you get home from work or at the end of your busy day, the last thing most of us want to do is haul out pots, pans, and cutting boards.
 Preparing meals beforehand allows you to simply pop what you need in the oven at the end of the day, or come home to a delicious creation that’s been cooking away in the crockpot all day.
 With make-ahead meals and freezer meals, I can focus on my family, hear about their day, help with homework, and enjoy our time together, rather than stress out in a hot kitchen with hungry kids underfoot.

-When all else fails, you can always have grilled cheese or cereal for dinner.
-I’ve found that even though we put pressure on ourselves to cook delicious and healthy meals for our families, our kids often don’t mind the occasional “cheater” convenience meal.
-Keep things simple and give yourself a break!
+And, when all else fails, you can always have grilled cheese or pancakes for dinner!
+I’ve found that even though we put pressure on ourselves to cook delicious and healthy meals for our families, no one ever seems to mind the occasional “cheater” convenience meal.
+So things simple and give yourself a break!